OFARTS History- by Stan Fockner

 constraints which both annoyed and limited the number of visitors.
 But it was "free"

 which was a concept novel to me and to many techs.
-I still keep a family web

 By September 2006 the Old FARTs Geocities web site was nearly full of pictures, a good story contributed by Donald Graham (in self defense) and obituaries.
 BUT, another tale written by Fred Snow just before he died, was being edited by his widow Yvonne.
 The remaining web space was used to accommodate the very fine finished product.
 "Passage to India". in the Articles section (formerly Story Land).
 And more techs were retiring and some needed obituaries.
 A sad fact.